LilianaOSullivan/ilo/docs/docs/Swagger.md

 ### Unicode support

 The platform has support for ᵤₙᵢcₒdₑ characters in sending messages and usernames.
-This allows none-latin characters to be used, or support for sending emotes such as 💞 😃 🚀 🍪 🐱
+This allows none-latin characters to be used or support for sending emotes such as 💞 😃 🚀 🍪 🐱